 What goes in each bin?

-If you are not sure of what can go in each bin, check underneath the lids of your red and yellow wheelie bins for labels that list what can go in each bin.
+If you are not sure of what can go in each bin, check underneath the lids of your red, yellow and green wheelie bins for labels that list what can go in each bin.

 Need an extra glass crate?